f-viktor/intzd/README.md

                         folder to put the resulting audio file --format FORMAT, -f FORMAT
+                        Set the output audio format --audio_speed AUDIO_SPEED, -as AUDIO_SPEED
-                        Set the output audio format --verbose, -v
+                        Set the speed of the resulting audio --verbose, -v

 ```

 ### Example usecases